 In addition, Georgia Public Broadcasting’s Political Rewind host Bill Nigut and his team of pundits and prognosticators talked politics in a session broadcast live from the conference.

 The Georgia Bar Media & Judiciary Conference on Feb.
 24 in downtown Atlanta offered attendees a view into how First Amendment issues were playing out across our state and nation.
-On the agenda:
+On the agenda of the CNN-sponsored conference:

 - A conversation with state Attorney General Chris Carr about open government enforcement in Georgia